syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Populating-Events.md

 # Populating Events

-Calendar control has an inbuilt capability to display the events based on the calendar events collection provided to `DataSource` property.
+Calendar control has an built-in capability to display the events based on the calendar events collection provided to `DataSource` property.
 For events to be listed for a particular day, enable the inline feature in month view cell.

 The default UI of the inline view with events will be like list of events with a Gray background